CodingDojoEpisodes/RefactoringWorkshop/What Is Refactoring.md

 S: Sharp<br>

 1. I:
-Refactoring, Refactoring… what is refactoring?
+Refactoring, I'm almost sure it's not a new concept to any of you.
+So, what is refactoring?
 1. G:
 Refactoring is when you clean up the mess after you write the code.
 1. N: